ksu-auv-team/2025-2026/docs/db_manager.md

 ## REST API Endpoints

 Every resource follows the same pattern.
 Replace `{resource}` with one of: `inputs`, `outputs`, `hydrophone`, `depth`, `imu`, `power_safety`.

+> **Note:** The camera package posts detections via `AUVClient.post("detections", ...)`, but a `detections` table and corresponding endpoints have not yet been added to the DB Manager.
+These calls will fail silently until that table is implemented.

 ### Create a record